Convolutional Neural Networks (CNNs)¶

 return F.log_softmax(x, dim=1)

-ResNet-like Model:¶
+ResNet-like Model¶

 Stack multiple resnet blocks